Marketable Skills

 EMPIRICAL AND QUANTITATIVE SKILLS: A student will generate, frame, and analyze data to make informed conclusions.

-• Scientific Method: Students will apply the Scientific Method to validate or refute an hypothesis.
+- Scientific Method: Students will identify STEM-related questions, develop a testable hypothesis, and apply the Scientific Method to validate or refute the hypothesis.

-• Quantitative Analysis: Students will complete quantitative analyses through the utilization of appropriate arithmetic, algebraic, geometric, trigonometric, probabilistic, or other relevant mathematical operations.
+- Quantitative Methods: Students will demonstrate knowledge of quantitative methods through the manipulation of appropriate arithmetic, algebraic, geometric, trigonometric, probabilistic, or other relevant mathematical operations.

-• Presentation: Students will present empirical and quantitative results and conclusions in a variety of formats, such as tables, charts, graphs, maps, or equations.
+- Technical Presentation: Students will present empirical and quantitative results and conclusions in a variety of formats, to include (but not limited to) tables, charts, graphs, maps, or equations.

 TEAMWORK: A student will be a flexible and resourceful team member who looks at different points of view and works with others to support a shared purpose or goal.